 A Respondent may also contact Renee McNamara if they require any assistance with a Respondent Advisor.

-The UNT Peer Advocates are students and part-time employees of the Dean of Students Office.
+The UNT Peer Advocate is a student and part-time employee of the Dean of Students Office.
 They provide free, private consultations to students to help them prepare for conduct meetings and can answer questions about the conduct process.
-Peer Advocates can help students with prepare for a DOS conference or committee review, answer questions about sanctions imposed through the conduct process, explain options to request a review of a conduct decision, and make referrals to UNT resources.
+A Peer Advocate can help students with prepare for a DOS conference or committee review, answer questions about sanctions imposed through the conduct process, explain options to request a review of a conduct decision, and make referrals to UNT resources.